Chagas Disease

 What is Chagas disease?

-A tropical parasitic disease caused by Trypanosoma cruzi.
+Chagas disease is a tropical illness caused by the parasite Trypanosoma cruzi.

 How is Chagas disease transmitted?

-Through the bite of an infected triatomine bug.
+Chagas disease is primarily transmitted through the bite of an infected triatomine bug, also known as a kissing bug.

 What are the symptoms of Chagas disease?